cmu-delphi/covid-19-forecast/utilities/README.md

 1. `README.md`: this file
 2. `Dockerfile`: the docker file for creating containers.
-Note the dependence on the [`gurobi`](https://www.gurobi.com) solver, which requires the downloading of the `tar.gz` file for Linux X86_64 and its placement in the working directory and uses a license token server in the `cmu.edu` realm.
+Note the dependence on the [`gurobi`](https://www.gurobi.com) solver, requiring the download of the `gurobi9.1.1_linux64.tar.gz` for Linux X86_64 and placement in the (docker invocation) directory.
+Note further, the use of a license token server in the `cmu.edu` realm by default; this can be modified to use a local academic license if needed.
 The command `docker build -t covidcast -f <path_to_Dockerfile>` will then create a docker container tagged `covidcast` on any machine.

 3. `zookeeper`: R package containing code to run our forecast production pipeline.
 Most of these functions were previously